ciasteczko-i-mleczko/cacofonix/README.md

 - https://soundcloud.com/user-223074311/song-20210720-134100
 - https://onlinesequencer.net/2735360

+Generated txt files are mostly correct, if a note is invalid it is skipped in midi conversion step.
+However sometimes saving to midi fails because

 ## Converting midi to txt
 I created a custom class `SongSimplifier` that uses `pretty-midi` library to read midi files and convert them to my custom txt format.
 It reads midi events one by one, categorises them to one of predefined subset of all midi instruments and saves the events sorted by start time to a new file.\